Select a category and enter your values below

 To convert from Kilojoule (kJ) to Gigawatt-hour (GWh), use the following formula:

-To convert from Kilojoule (kJ) to Joule (J), use the following formula:
+To convert energy from kilojoules (kJ) to joules (J), multiply by 1,000.

 To convert from Kilojoule (kJ) to Megajoule (MJ), use the following formula: